Celinet Organic Lettuce Seed

 Disease-resistant green Batavia for baby leaf.

 Medium green leaves are spoon-shaped with attractive spiky margins and good flavor.
-Fast growing, upright, with thin petioles for a smaller cut surface (which equates to less rot in the bag).
+Fast growing, upright, with narrow petioles for a smaller cut surface (which equates to less rot in the bag).
 Non-brittle leaves with crisp texture.
 Great field-holding ability.
-Compared to Lettony, which it replaces, Celinet has thinner stems, denser, crunchier leaves, and holds much longer in the field.
+Compared to Lettony, which it replaced, Celinet has thinner stems, denser, crunchier leaves, and holds much longer in the field.
 Utility Patent granted.
-High resistance to downy mildew races EU 16–35; US 1–9, Nasonovia ribisnigri aphid, and tomato bushy stunt virus (lettuce dieback complex); intermediate resistance to lettuce mosaic virus.
+High resistance to downy mildew races EU 16–35; US 5–9, Nasonovia ribisnigri aphid, and tomato bushy stunt virus (lettuce dieback complex); intermediate resistance to lettuce mosaic virus.
 MT0-30.
-Organically grown.
+USDA Certified Organic.
 Avg.
 43,500 seeds/oz.
 Packet: 500 seeds.

 Johnny's is committed to your success, every step of the way.